snowch/hsm-guide/book.md

 ![Symmetric algorithms](Symmetric_algorithms.png)

-Asymmetric, also known as public-key algorithms use different keys (key pairs) for data encryption and decryption, these are known as the private key and public key.
+Asymmetric, also known as public-key algorithms use different keys (key pairs) for data encryption and decryption, these are called the private key and public key.
 Both the private and public keys are mathematicaly linked.
 The asymmetric encryption and decryption algorithms are also different.
 Before communication the receiver generates the pair of keys and keeps private key secret.
 The public key is distributed with other parties involved in data exchange.
 The public key used to encrypt data can't be used to decrypt it.
 Data can only be decrypted with the private key.

 Some of the most commonly used asymmetric algorithms are:
 - Rivest Shamir Adleman (RSA)